Departments

 Archives and Special Collections

 The Archives and Special Collections department at Queen’s University Library consists of the Queen’s University Archives, W.D.
-Jordan Rare Books and Special Collections, Government Information, and the Maps and Air Photo collection.
+Jordan Rare Books and Special Collections, and GIS, Maps, and Government Information.
 Collectively, these unique collections encompass university records, private records, rare books, special collections, and digital and analog preservation initiatives.

 Collections